EtoTen/stm32_can_sim/README.md

 **Why?**

 In order to bench test, security test and upgrade an APIM it is desirable to have it actually turn on outside of the car and in the comfort of an office.
-These bench testing cables can be bought at a ridiculous price ($150+) and are missing functionality.
+Existing bench testing cable solutions can be bought at a ridiculous price ($150+) and are missing functionality.
 It is much more fun to build your own test harness.

 **Wiring**